Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Experiments

 We perform experiments to show the effectiveness of the generated datasets by studying the scaling law of the amount of data and the model sizes in~\cref{tab:scale_up}.
 Notably, our training set is independent of the evaluation benchmarks in~\cref{tab:scale_up}.
 We show results with various ViT backbones and percentages of the proposed dataset.
-It is observed that 1). more training data leads to better performance.
+It is observed that 1).
+Scale-up synthetic training data generated by \Ours leads to better performance.
 2).
-A larger backbone achieves higher performance on the proposed dataset.
+A larger backbone benifits more from a larger synthetic training dataset.